juanitorduz/btsa/meetup.md

 On the file `data/sample_data_1.csv` you can find (dummy) `sales` data (`2018-01-01` to `2021-06-30`).
 In addition there is a feature `media` which could be used as an external predictor.
 The objective is to create a time series forecasting model using [Facebook Prophet](https://facebook.github.io/prophet/).
 The forecasting window is 30 days.
 Here are some hints/steps for the challenge:

-1. Do a EDA on the sample data.
+1. Do an EDA on the sample data.
 2. Is there any clear seasonality or trend?
 3. Is the feature `media` useful for prediction?
 4. How do you evaluate model performance?